 It often happens that a side of the Newton polygon is not the result of a unique frozen path, but that different paths give the same constraint on the slope.
 In that case, we do not have just one family of frozen paths, but several parallel families of thread, carrying all in the scaling limit a bead model.
 In this section, we describe the interaction between these different bead models in the case of the generic case of the honeycomb lattice $H$ with a $n\times m$ fundamental domain.

-The fundamental domain of this periodic planar graph is represented on figure \ref{fig:bare_hexgeneric} for $n=m=3$.
-The vertices of the quotient $H_1$ by the action of $\ZZ^2$ by translation are labeled by two integers, $i$ and $j$ ranging respectively from 1 to $n$, and from $1$ to $m$.
+The fundamental domain of this periodic planar graph is represented on Figure \ref{fig:bare_hexgeneric} for $n=m=3$.
+The vertices of the fundamental domain are labeled by two integers, $i$ and $j$ ranging from 1 to $n$, and from $1$ to $m,$ respectively.
 The weights of the edges around the white vertex labeled by $(i,j)$ are denoted by $a_{ij}$, $b_{ij}$ and $c_{ij}$.
 By an appropriate gauge transformation~\cite{KOS}, one can spread the factors $z$ and $w$ in the magnetically altered Kasteleyn matrix $K(z,w)$ so that the coefficients of this operator are $a_{ij}$, $b_{ij}w^{-1/n}$ and $c_{ij}z^{1/m}$.
-The reference dimer configuration we will use is the configuration containing $a$-edges.
+The reference dimer configuration we will use is the configuration containing all the $a$-edges.

-One distinguishes three special classes of dual cycles in $G_1$, say $\mathbf{A}$, $\mathbf{B}$ and $\mathbf{C}$ that cross only edges of a given type (respectively $a$, $b$ and $c$).
-The lifts of these classes to $H$ are represented on figure \ref{fig:hexgenericpaths}.
+One distinguishes three special classes of dual cycles in $G_1$, say $\mathbf{A}$, $\mathbf{B}$ and $\mathbf{C}$ that cross only edges of a given type (resp. $a$, $b$ and $c$).
+The lifts of these classes to $H$ are represented on Figure~\ref{fig:hexgenericpaths}.
 The $\mathbf{B}$ class is constituted by $n$ vertical straight paths with homology class $(0,1)$, whereas the $\mathbf{C}$ class contains the $m$ horizontal straight paths with homology class $(1,0)$.
-The $\mathbf{A}$ class contains $d=\gcd(n,m)$ paths with homology $(\frac{m}{d},\frac{n}{d})$.
+The $\mathbf{A}$ class contains $d=\gcd(n,m)$ paths with homology $(\frac {m}{d},\frac{n}{d})$.
 The three classes of cycles lift to $H$, forming three classes of parallel families of straight lines.

 The Newton polygon of the weighted dimer graph $G$ is a right triangle.
 Each side of the triangle corresponds to Gibbs measures for which all the paths of one of the three classes are frozen.
 The horizontal side contains $n+1$ lattice points.
-The am{\oe}ba of the associated spectral curve exhibits $n$ vertical tentacles separating $n+1$ unbounded complementary components -- solid phases in the phase diagram -- each corresponding to a lattice point of the horizontal side.
+The am{\oe}ba of the associated spectral curve exhibits $n$ vertical tentacles separating $n+1$ unbounded complementary components---solid phases in the phase diagram---each corresponding to a lattice point of the horizontal side.